 Christian Peacemaker Teams (founded 1988)

 CPT arose from a call in 1984 for Christians to devote the same discipline and self-sacrifice to nonviolent peacemaking that armies devote to war.
-Enlisting the whole church in an organized, nonviolent alternative to war, today the organization places violence-reduction teams in crisis situations and militarized areas around the world at the invitation of local peace and human rights workers.
-It embraces the vision of unarmed intervention waged by committed peacemakers.
+To promote nonviolent alternatives to war, the organization places violence-reduction teams in crisis situations and militarized areas, around the world, at the invitation of local peace and human rights workers, therefore embracing the vision of unarmed intervention waged by committed peacemakers.
 Actions include webinars and campaigns, non-violence training, books, and other literature.
 The organization sends delegations worldwide to help communities that are victims of violent oppression and/or human rights violations.

 Carol Rose, Co-Director Operations